urql-graphql/urql/docs/help.md

 GraphQL results should never contain an `undefined` value, so this warning will let you know which part of your result did contain `undefined`.

-## (14) Invalid undefined <a id="14"></a>

-> Invalid value: The field at `???` is a scalar (number, boolean, etc), but the
-> GraphQL query expects a selection set for this field.
-> The value will still be cached, however this may lead to undefined behavior!

-This warning occurs when a scalar is being written to a field that has a selection set.
-This may happen when an object without a `__typename` field is encountered on a GraphQL result.

 ## (15) Invalid key <a id="15"></a>

 > Invalid key: The GraphQL query at the field at `???` has a selection set,